-As shown in Figure 30, the ADV7180 can decode a video signal as long as it fits into the ADC window.
-The components for this are the amplitude of the input signal and the dc level it resides on.
+As shown in Figure 24, the ADV7180 can decode a video signal as long as it fits into the ADC window.
+The components to this are the amplitude of the input signal and the dc level it resides on.
 The dc level is set by the clamping circuitry (see the Clamp Operation section).

 If the amplitude of the analog video signal is too high, clipping may occur, resulting in visual artifacts.
 The analog input range of the ADC, together with the clamp level, determines the maximum supported amplitude of the video signal.

-Figure 29 shows a typical voltage divider network that is required to keep the input video signal within the allowed range of the

-ADC, 0 V to 1 V. Place this circuit before all analog inputs to the ADV7180.
+Figure 23 shows a typical voltage divider network that is required to keep the input video signal within the allowed range of the ADC, 0 V to 1 V. This circuit should be placed before all analog inputs to the ADV7180.